izzatZuhairi/versa-assessment/Readme.md

    - SWTest.ts is the API Test

 - NodeJs is required.
-- After git clone the project, please run
+- After git cloning the project from "main" branch, please run

   ```
       yarn or npm i
   ```

-- to initialize the @types/node to build and compile the ts file to node;
+- to initialize the @types/node to build and compile the ts file using node;

 - then build the file: